hexagontk/hexagon/hexagon_site/pages/gradle.md

 ## Kotlin JS

-TODO COMPLETE THIS DOCUMENTATION
+This script provides the following tasks for compiling Kotlin to JavaScript:

+* `jsAll`: compiles the project to JavaScript including all of its dependencies.
+It copies all the resulting files to `build/js`.
+* `assembleWeb`: copies all project resources and JavaScript files to `build/web`.

-This script must be applied at the end of the build script.
+IMPORTANT: This script must be applied at the end of the build script.

+To use it apply `$gradleScripts/kotlin_js.gradle` at the end of the build script, also apply the `kotlin2js` plugin.
+And finally, add the `id 'org.jetbrains.kotlin.jvm' version 'VERSION'` plugin to the root `build.gradle`.

 Applying this script at the beginning won't work until it allows dependencies to be merged (a bug).

+To setup this script's parameters, check the [build variables section].
+This helper settings are:

+* javaScriptDirectory: JavaScript directory inside the `web` directory.
+By default it is: "js".

 ## Service